virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 where:
 - `caption` *[optional]* - field label
 - `name` *[optional]* - name of the field
 - `markup` - value to initialize the field's display.
-The default value is "*undefined*".
+The default value is "*'undefined'*".
 ###spinner
 Enhanced input field for entering numeric values, with up/down buttons and arrow keys handling.

 ![spinner](/img/spinner.jpg)
 ```
 {